 I don’t know about you but every word in the title of this recipe screams “DELICIOUS!” to me, and put them all together and you’ve got yourself an absolutely indulgent side dish that takes regular mashed potatoes to a whole new level.

-Now, when it comes to the potatoes, I recommend opting for a starchy variety (such as Idaho, Russet or even a Yukon Gold which is semi-starchy semi-waxy type) over a waxy one (such as Red bliss, baby potatoes, French fingerlings etc.) for a smooth and creamy mash.
+- Potatoes: I recommend opting for a starchy variety (such as Idaho, Russet or even a Yukon Gold which is semi-starchy semi-waxy type) over a waxy one (such as Red bliss, baby potatoes, French fingerlings etc.) for a smooth and creamy mash.
 Waxy potatoes, though creamy when cooked, tend to make a more gluey/pap like mash over the starchy potato.
 Even better, the higher starch content of starchy potatoes allows for fatty add ins such as butter and milk to adhere and coat each individual potato cell which gives tons of flavor throughout your mash.

 Since we’re going for a creamy mash, I’ve scrubbed and peeled my potatoes.
 You can of course leave the skins on.
 The choice is yours.
 I’ve also opted to cut my potatoes into smaller same-size pieces to ensure quicker and even cooking.